 - Position the nose battens on the nuts of the fastening bolts of the leading edge above the nose plates, against the stop washers D274080.
 Figure 5-19. - Open the leading edge progressively to the maximum, while checking that the lateral cables deploy properly at their ends without loops or knots at the neoprene openings of the sail.
 Proceed in small steps, going back to the nose of the wing to pull the sail forward and insure that the central battens stay in place on the nuts of the leading edge.
-Help the deployment of the sail on the frame by pulling it backwards on the keel and at the tips of the wing if it is not centered. - Fasten the retaining straps of the sail to the end of the nose battens and the CORSET batten guides of the lateral batten of the trailing edge, as shown in drawing UO28271-M0140 and OP10-22VO.
-Figure 5-20.
+Help the deployment of the sail on the frame by pulling it backwards on the keel and at the tips of the wing if it is not centered. - Fasten the retaining straps of the sail to the end of the nose battens and the CORSET batten guides of the lateral batten of the trailing edge, as shown in drawing UO28269-M0140 and Figure 5-20.

-6. Upper Surface Battens

-- Put in place the lateral battens, internal carbon battens D190910, of the exterior luff lines.
+- 6. Upper Surface Battens - Put in place the lateral battens, internal carbon battens D190910, of the exterior luff lines.
 Open the 2 zippers sewn along the under surface battens in front of the lower lateral cables in order to slide you hand and the batten itself.
 Fasten the Velcro strips to hold the battens in position.
 Close the under surface zippers.
 Figure 5-21. - Insert the upper surface battens in their pockets.
-The battens whose tips are red belong on the left side of the wing. - Install the batten tighteners P235020 on the straps of the trailing edge.
+The battens whose tips are red belong on the left side of the wing.

+• Install the batten tighteners P235020 on the straps of the trailing edge.
 Figure 5-22.

-7. Pull Back Attachment

-- Refer to drawings OP10-24ET & U028271-M010. - Pull the pull back cables (D204591) back behind the kingpost. - Check that the pull back cables are not crossed or wrapped around the keel. - Thread the pull back cables one by one through the anti-chafe leather boot (D074811). - Check cables inside of the sail once again for straight runs, no twists.
-Figure 5-25. - Fit the rear lower cables (D202573) on the balancing lug by means of the axles and their split pins.
-Install the main fixing plate to the fastening screws of the tensioning rail under the keel by inserting two nylon washers 6-13-2 B820510 so as to leave the central part of the last restraining strap free to slide between the two screws.
-The leather stops on the strap must be placed on either side of the plate on the inside of the strap to limit the travel.
+- 7. Pull Back Attachment - Refer to drawings OP10-24ET & U028269-M010. - Pull the pull back cables (D204591) back behind the kingpost taking care to keep them under the central strap that holds the two nose battens in front of the foot of the kingpost.
+Figure 5-23. - Check that the pull back cables are not crossed or wrapped around the keel. - Thread the pull back cables one by one through the anti-chafe leather boot (D074811). - Check cables inside of the sail once again for straight runs, no twists. - Fit the rear lower cables (D202571) onto the bolts of the tightening rail under the keel using two nylon washers 6-13-2 B820510, with the tang directly on the middle of the central battens retainer strap on the trailing edge.
 Figure 5-24.

-- Apply threadlock to the tensioning rail bolts, FHC 6-70-11 (B167010), and tighten the bolts gently. - The standard position for the catch bolt, screw CHC 6-30-10 (B063210), is the most forward hole.
-Apply threadlock and tighten moderately. - Take one stainless steel shackle (I112510) and place it onto the pull back cables.
+- Apply threadlock to the tensioning rail bolts, FHC 6-70 (B167210), and tighten the bolts gently. - The standard position for the catch bolt, screw CHC 6-30-10 (B063210), is the second most forward hole.
+Apply threadlock and tighten. - Take one stainless steel shackle (l112510) and place it onto the pull back cables.
 Fit the haul-back goose neck (D251510), checking the correct orientation of the catch, then tighten the nut. - Apply threadlock, slide the bolt screw CHC 6-30-10 (B063210) on the goose neck catch and tighten the nut.